-What slave states did not secede from the union?
+Maryland, Delaware, Missouri, and Kentucky were "border states".
+These were slave states that did not secede from the Union?

 There were five slave states that remained in the Union.
 Initially there were four -- Delaware, Maryland, Kentucky and Missouri.
 West Virgina separated from Virginia when it (Virginia) seceded from the Union.
 West Virginia was admitted to the Union in 1863 as a slave state.
 West Virgina remained in the Union making it the fifth slave state not to secede.
 These five slave states were called border states.

 Lincoln refused to allow the slave states to secede from the Union.

 The Buffer States - Kentucky, Missouri, Maryland, Delaware.
 Lincoln's chief priority at the outbreak of the war was to keep these four states in the Union.